Rlx 1.3.0

 Matrix Sequencer Routing Screenshot

 Like the other tracks, also the Matrix Sequencer Track can be soloed or muted.
-NEW

 Technical Specifications